blog hero - Reducing the Tender Preparation Time

 4. Focus on quality and exercising your obligation of duty of care

-Many tenders require evidence of risks assessments, work method statements, Job Safety Analysis (JSA), incident reports etc., where you demonstrate that you have appropriate systems and processes in place to manage your duty of care.
+Many tenders require evidence of risk assessments, work method statements, Job Safety Analysis (JSA), incident reports, etc., where you demonstrate that you have appropriate systems and processes in place to manage your duty of care.

 Finally, setting up for being tender ready takes time but saves time in the long run.
 It allows you to work out where the gaps are in your business, to set up systems and processes not only for tender preparation but successfully managing and completing projects – with competent people and making sure you meet your duty of care.